-Europe's billion-dollar deals at stake in Iran row
+Iran row threatens EU billion-dollar deals

 Since the lifting of sanctions there have been major EU-Iran business deals, among them:

-- Total (French) signed a deal worth up to $5bn to help Iran develop the world's largest gas field, South Pars
+- Total (French) signed a deal worth up to $5bn to help Iran develop the world's largest gas field, South Pars.
+Total now plans to unwind those operations by November unless the US grants it a waiver

 - Norway's Saga Energy signed a $3bn deal to build solar power plants